OGGM/oggm/docs/mass-balance.rst

 (default: 2°C), linear in between.

-The parameter :math:`\mu ^{*}` indicates the temperature sensitivity of the glacier, and it needs to be calibrated.
+The parameter :math:`\mu ^{*}` indicates the temperature sensitivity of the glacier, and it needs to be calibrated. :math:`\epsilon` is a residual, to be determined at the calibration step.

 Calibration
 -----------